 Example

-- Pandas: A powerful library for data manipulation and analysis, widely used in data science for handling large datasets.
+- Pandas: A powerful library used to manipulate and analysis data, used in data science to work with extremely large datasets.

 - Flask and Django: Web development frameworks that simplify building web applications.